-Urinary tract infections (UTIs) aren’t just a nuisance—they can cause serious health problems.
-A UTI happens when bacteria in the urethra, bladder or kidneys multiplies in the urine.
-If left untreated, a UTI can lead to acute or chronic kidney infections, which could permanently damage these organs and even lead to kidney failure.
-UTIs are also a leading cause of sepsis, a potentially life-threatening infection of the bloodstream.
+Urinary tract infections (UTIs) aren’t just a nuisance in the senior population—they can cause serious health problems.
+A UTI occurs when bacteria in the urethra, bladder or kidneys multiplies in the urine.
+Left untreated, a UTI can lead to acute or chronic kidney infections, which could permanently damage these vital organs and even lead to kidney failure.
+UTIs are also a leading cause of sepsis, an extreme and potentially life-threatening response to an infection.

-The population most likely to experience UTIs is the elderly.
-Older individuals are more vulnerable for many reasons, not the least of which is their overall susceptibility to infections due to a weakened immune system that comes with age and certain age-related conditions.
+Seniors are more vulnerable for many reasons, including their overall susceptibility to infections due to a weakened immune system.

 - Urine that appears cloudy or dark

 - Feelings of pressure in the lower abdomen

 Older adults may not exhibit any of the hallmark signs of UTI listed above because their immune systems are unable to mount a significant response to the infection.
 On top of the lack of noticeable symptoms, many seniors do not or cannot express their discomfort to their caregivers.

 Since elders’ bodies respond differently to infection, it is important to look for atypical signs and symptoms.
 A marked change in mental state is one tell-tale symptom of UTIs in the elderly, but it is often mistaken for the early stages of dementia or Alzheimer’s disease, according to the National Institute on Aging (NIA).

 Indicators of infection in seniors include the following symptoms, especially if their onset is sudden:

 - Poor motor skills or loss of coordination